moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 # IANA Considerations {#IANA}

 This document creates a new entry in the "MoQTransport Media Format" Registry.
-The type value is 0x001, the name is "WARP Media Format" and the RFC is XXX.
+The type value is 0x001, the name is "WARP Media" and the RFC is XXX.

 --- back